wp-plugins/vegas-fullscreen-background-slider/readme.txt

 You can see a working demo at <a href="http://demo.jamesdbruner.com/">http://demo.jamesdbruner.com/</a>

-== Installation ==

-1. Upload `vegas-slider.zip` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Use the shortcode [vegasslider id="This id is generated when you create a new slide" fade="however much you want in miliseconds" overlay="url of a pattern"]

 Now there are a couple different parameters you can.
 Here's a list of ALL of them:

 id  --  the id of the specific vegas slider you want to pull from